vvscode/docs/docs/sms/sms-other/sms-other-cloud-smpp.md

 ---
-title: "Cloud SMPP"
+title: Cloud SMPP
+excerpt: >-
-excerpt: "Our Cloud SMPP service is available to you immediately after creating an account on our [web site](https://dashboard.sinch.com/#/signup).
-It uses the same core platform and backend connections as our Enterprise SMPP service."
+  Our Cloud SMPP service is available to you immediately after creating an account on our [web site](https://dashboard.sinch.com/#/signup).
+It uses the same core platform and backend connections as our Enterprise SMPP service.
 ---
 ## Connection Configuration